Lion’s Head Hike in Cape Town: 20 Things to Know

 Lion’s Head is an iconic Cape Town peak, second only to Table Mountain.
 It’s an unmistakable part of the city’s skyline, and hiking to the summit is one of the most popular things to do here.

 The route to the summit takes you up in a spiral around the mountain, so you get 360° views of the city as you go.
-Given how diverse and beautiful Cape Town’s landscape is, this is really something to behold.
+Given how diverse and beautiful Cape Town’s landscape is, this is really a sight to behold.

-Another reason that the Lion’s Head hike is so popular is that it’s a bit of a goldilocks hike in terms of difficulty.
-It’s challenging enough to give you a good workout, but at the same time, it’s very doable for anyone who exercises more than once a month.
+I love Lion’s Head hike because it’s a goldilocks hike in terms of difficulty.
+It’s challenging enough to give you a good workout, but at the same time, it’s very doable for most people.

 So strap on your hiking boots (although honestly, trainers are fine for this trail) because I’m going to take you through absolutely everything you need to know about hiking Lion’s Head mountain in Cape Town.